 Remember the goal is to get about 12 hundred questions so, if you’re at 1,200 questions, or let’s say you’re at 900questions and your scores are in the 50s and you’re like,

 But my NCLEX is next week guys I recommend not taking the NCLEX. it’s okay to slow down take a breather, and change your date guys I’d much rather you have you know patch up the holes in your knowledge gaps, it’s kind of like jumping out of a plane right?

 Patch up the holes and your parachute so, you don’t fall to your death who cares you have to like, you know push your test date out for a week or two as long as you pass and you’re done with the NCLEX that first time worst thing you can do is rush it and even though your numbers aren’t good and even though your numbers will say like, you know if you’re scoring anything less than 60% on your mean average it typically means you’re not going to pass the NCLEX. and I notice students do this all the time.

-I hope with the NCLEX tips and tricks, this will also help to pass the test, don’t forget your study plan, it is very important if you would pass NCLEX Rn exam.
+I hope the NCLEX tips and tricks, will also help you to pass the test, don’t forget your study plan, it is very important if you would pass the NCLEX Rn exam.